Log in

 ManyChat, our pick for the best chatbot builder overall for the price

-ManyChat is a chatbot builder that puts ease of use first.
-From the sleek design of its drag-and-drop editor to the extremely reasonable price point of its paid plan, ManyChat is one of the best chatbot builders I tested (and the one I'll probably use).
+Manychat is a chatbot builder that puts ease of use first.
+From the sleek design of its drag-and-drop editor to the extremely reasonable price point of its paid plan, Manychat is one of the best chatbot builders I tested.
 It works on many common channels, such as Facebook Messenger, Instagram, email, and SMS, and it has over 25 templates to help you get started.
 The only quibble I have is that the website widget simply redirects people to Messenger, rather than offering a built-in chat box.

-Use Zapier to connect ManyChat to the other apps you use every day to get even more out of it.
+You can also use Zapier to connect Manychat to the other apps you use every day to get even more out of it.
 You can automate the connections between your chatbot and other apps like your email marketing tool, CRM, team chat platform, or calendar.
+Learn how to automate Manychat with Zapier, or get started with one of these pre-made workflows.

 Add new updated ManyChat subscribers to Mailchimp